Prerequisites to install Citrix Workspace app

 - .NET Framework minimum requirements

-- Self-Service plug-in requires NET 3.5 Service Pack 1.
+- Self-Service plug-in requires NET 4.6.2.
 It allows you to subscribe to and launch the apps and desktops from the Workspace for Windows user interface or command line.
 For more information, see Using command-line parameters.

 Citrix Workspace app for Windows is compatible with the following Windows Operating systems and web browsers.
 It is also compatible with all currently supported versions of Citrix Virtual Apps and Desktops, and Citrix Gateway as listed in the Citrix Product Lifecycle Matrix.

 The Citrix Gateway End Point Analysis Plug-in (EPA) does not support Citrix Workspace app for Windows.

 |Windows 8.1, 32-bit and 64-bit editions (including Embedded edition)|

 |Windows 7, 32-bit and 64-bit editions (including Embedded edition)|

 |Windows Thin PC|

 |Windows Server 2016|

 |Windows Server 2012 R2, Standard, and, Datacenter editions|